Mathematical Finance: from model to data and back

 The field of Mathematical Finance is relatively young (around 50 years old) yet is extraordinarily wealthy in terms of scope: at its core lie fields such as Stochastic Analysis, Numerical Analysis, PDEs and Statistics and its tentacles reach many other areas of Mathematics (geometry, graph theory, control theory, computing,…).
 The attraction between Mathematics and Finance has always been fruitful to both sides, the former providing models for the latter, while the industry comes up with insightful questions.

-The goal of this talk is to discuss this camaraderie over the past decades with an emphasis on the fundamental changes happening these days: stricter regulations and recent advances in computing have turn a model-based philosophy into a new data-based paradigm, switching the industry’s interests from core Mathematical techniques to more applied and data-oriented tools.
+The talk discussed this camaraderie over the past decades with an emphasis on the fundamental changes happening these days: stricter regulations and recent advances in computing have turn a model-based philosophy into a new data-based paradigm, switching the industry’s interests from core Mathematical techniques to more applied and data-oriented tools.

-We shall see how Mathematics are nevertheless still (and even more so) relevant in a field where Computer Science, Data Analysis and Quantum technologies are becoming essential.
+We saw how Mathematics are nevertheless still (and even more so) relevant in a field where Computer Science, Data Analysis and Quantum technologies are becoming essential.

-We hope you enjoy this live in-person lecture, part of our programme of events for the academic year 2021-22.
+We hope you enjoyed this live in-person lecture, part of our programme of events for the academic year 2021-22.